dI’ve been asked by a few people lately: “So what do you think about Newspring coming to Greenwood?”

 - So, will Newspring’s presence in Greenwood cause transfer growth from all types of churches?
 Yes.
 It will change the dynamic, but the people who leave churches based upon another’s arrival already have made up their mind.
 They probably are already disgruntled because of something in their current church.

 - Will North Side lose members to Newspring?
 Probably.
 We’ve “lost members” to other churches before.
-I don’t think Newspring’s arrival will change that or be anything different than what is already experienced in every town in the Bible Belt.
-When someone doesn’t like something about their church or hears something better about another, it is unfortunately the American way to go find another.
+I don’t think Newspring’s arrival will change that or be anything different from what is already experienced in every town in the Bible Belt.
+When someone doesn’t like something about their church or hears something better about another, it is, unfortunately, the American way to go find another.

 - Will North Side change anything to compete?
 No. We are not in competition with brothers and sisters in Christ.
 We are accountable to God, and while we are not perfect, we think Jesus is honored in how we are living as a church.
 We kinda like the way Jesus has put us together.

 - Is Newspring a cult?
 No, they are not a cult.
 I think Newspring has received a lot of criticism in its few years as a church – some unwarranted and some probably warranted.
 But I believe that the leadership of the church really loves Jesus and wants to make a difference in this world.
 I think they are a lightning rod for controversy based upon some of their activity which many interpret as being a cult.

 - Do you agree with how Newspring does church?
 I would not do everything like Newspring does, obviously.
 I disagree with many of the practices.
 But that doesn’t mean I am right either.